 How Can Synthetic Data Solve the AI Bias Problem?

-Before explaining how you can use synthetic data generation to resolve AI bias, we need to learn how it came to be.
-As artificial intelligence advances, questions and moral dilemmas begin to emerge.
-Since humans have distanced themselves from the process of decision making, they need to know for sure that the decisions these systems make are in no way biased or discriminatory.
+Before explaining how you can use synthetic data generation to resolve AI bias and its classification, we need to learn how it came to be.
+As artificial intelligence advances, questions and moral dilemmas begin to emerge about data science solutions.
+Since humans have distanced themselves from the process of decision-making, they need to know for sure that the decisions these systems make are in no way biased or discriminatory.
+AI has to be supervised.

 Humans have been biased and discriminative throughout history.
 Our behavior doesn’t appear to be going away any time soon.
 Bias appeared in programs and algorithms that, unlike humans, seemed to be immune to this problem.